Earth’s Greatest Wildlife Destination

 - Begin your journey early on our four-day Chile extension from October 16 to 22, 2022.
 Explore the famous Torres del Paine to discover the Paine Massif’s many faces from different vantage points, visit Grey Glacier, and see many of the bird species that call this park home.

-- We may offer a two-week Falkland Islands trip from November 10 to 27, 2022.
+- Continue your journey on our Falkland Islands trip from November 10 to 27, 2022.
 Visit five islands, including Steeple Jason, to see the largest black-browed albatross colony in the world, penguins, seals, and more.
-Please let us know if you are interested.

 Ship Info Print Trip Safari Options